yliess86/PhDThesis/thesis.md

 >     - StencilTorch: Human-Machine Collaboration, Human-in-the-Loop
 >     - StableTorch: Variance and Iterative Exploration
 > - A reflexion on Current Generative AI Ethical and Societal Impact in our Society

+### Concerns

+> - Raise awareness about
+>   - Deepfakes
+>   - Model Fabulations
+>   - Ownership & Copyright Ambiguities
+>   - Biases & Discrimination
+> - About this work
+>   - Images used only for Educational and Research Purposes
+>   - Only describe receipes for repoducibility
+>   - Dataset and Weights are not Distributed (Only Code)

 ### Structure